Cacti/documentation/Command-Line-Scripts.md

 ## Rebuild Poller Cache

 The poller cache holds all commands that cacti will issue during the polling process in an internal format.
-It is possible, to review the currenty contents of the poller cache by visiting `System Utilities`, `View Poller Cache`.
+It is possible, to review the current contents of the poller cache by visiting `System Utilities`, `View Poller Cache`.
 It is possible to apply filters to this view; it will show up like